-As reported in the 2004-2005 Annual Institution Report, 99 percent of NU's program completers passed the LAST, 100 percent passed the ATS-W, 98 percent passed the multisubject CST and 95 percent passed the English, math, biology and social studies CST.
+As reported in the 2005-2006 Annual Institution Report, 99 percent of NU's program completers passed the LAST, 100 percent passed the ATS-W, 96 percent passed the multisubject CST and 95 percent passed the English, math, biology and social studies CST, 96 percent passed the students with disabilities CST, and 100 percent passed the literacy CST.

-The NYSTCE 2006-2007 registration information is available online at www.nystce.nesinc.com.
+The NYSTCE 2007-2008 registration information is available online at www.nystce.nesinc.com.